 The water heater must be located close enough to the outside wall to keep the venting distance within the maximum distance described in the installation instructions.
 Locate the water heater as close as possible to the vent opening.
-Read the venting section in this installation instruction manual before locating the water heater.
+Read the venting section in this instruction manual before locating the water heater.

-This water heater must be located in an area where leakage of the tank or water line connections and the combination temperature and pressure relief valve will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
+This water heater must be located in an area where leakage of the tank, condensate trap or water line connections and the combination temperature and pressure relief valve will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
+Verify all condensate tubing is properly connected to the blower for proper drainage.
 When such locations cannot be avoided, a suitable drain pan adequately piped for proper drainage must be installed under the water heater.

 The pan must not restrict combustion air flow.
-The drain pan must have a minimum length and width of at least 4 in (10.2 cm) greater than the diameter of the water heater and must not restrict proper combustion air flow to the water heater.
+The drain pan must have a minimum length and width of at least 4 in.
+(10.2 cm) greater than the diameter of the water heater and must not restrict proper combustion air flow to the water heater.
 The drain pan, as described above, can be purchased from your plumbing professional.
 The drain pan must be piped to an adequate drain.
 The piping must be at least 3/4 in (1.9 cm) in diameter and pitched for proper drainage.